mikenguyen13/data_analysis/_book/13-imputation.md

 Consider an $n \times p$ feature matrix $\mathbf{X}$, where the element $x_{ij}$ represents the value for the $i$th observation and $j$th feature.
 Some elements of $\mathbf{X}$ are missing, and we aim to impute these missing values.

-Similar to the process described in \@ref(principal-components), the matrix $\mathbf{X}$ can be approximated using its leading principal components.
+The matrix $\mathbf{X}$ can be approximated using its leading principal components.
 Specifically, we consider $M$ principal components that minimize the following objective:

 $$
 \underset{\mathbf{A} \in \mathbb{R}^{n \times M}, \mathbf{B} \in \mathbb{R}^{p \times M}}{\operatorname{min}} \left\{ \sum_{(i,j) \in \mathcal{O}} (x_{ij} - \sum_{m=1}^M a_{im}b_{jm})^2 \right\}